Freeyourgadget/Gadgetbridge/README.md

 * No special notifications, EVERYTHING will be send as a Chat/SMS message
-* Notifications are not properly queued, if two arrive at about the same time, one of them will get lost
+* Notifications are not properly queued, if two arrive at about the same time, one of them will get lost (TODO: confirm)
 * Android 4.4+ only, we can only change this by implementing an AccessibiltyService.
 Don't know if it is worth the hassle.
-* This will open the dialog to allow capturing notifications every time the Activity gets restarted.

 Apart from that there are many internal design flaws which we will discuss using the issue tracker.